 , I mean our employees, our clients, their customers, and our partners in the industry,” says Richard Lewis, Head of Internal Excellence at Merkle UK.
 The Merkle team invited Jeff Wilson, Executive Board Member for Microsoft Gay and Lesbian Employees at Microsoft (GLEAM), to host a talk on ‘Influence and Impact’.
 Attended by over 125 employees, Jeff provided their team members with invaluable strategies to help secure client support, increasing employee confidence in pitching inclusive marketing strategies to advertisers.

-Microsoft Advertising has shared their own Inclusive marketing learnings and has helped to organize trainings for Merkle.
+Microsoft Advertising has shared their own Inclusive marketing learnings and has helped to organise trainings for Merkle.
 “We've been really inspired and empowered by Microsoft's example in not just looking at diversity and inclusion as something to do internally as an HR function, but actually something to talk to brands about,” says Lewis.
-Merkle is also working to develop their own inclusive marketing campaign checklists to support account associates when developing and optimizing campaigns.
+Merkle is also working to develop their own inclusive marketing campaign checklists to support account associates when developing and optimising campaigns.

 They continue to pursue training and education on the topics for their employees.
 Recently, they hosted Microsoft’s inclusive marketing training via video call to over 60 employees, covering their Digital Delivery and Strategy & Planning teams, representing all their top tier clients.
-With a high level of engagement from employees with the program, they are well on their way to ensuring all employees have a strong foundation in inclusive marketing practices and can clearly communicate the benefit to clients.
+With a high level of engagement from employees with the programme, they are well on their way to ensuring all employees have a strong foundation in inclusive marketing practices and can clearly communicate the benefit to clients.

 Merkle is also sparking positive change industry-wide as co-founder of the Conscious Advertising Network

 , an organisation that highlights the positive choices that advertisers and agencies can make together.